We look forward to you joining our Spring 2023 dialogues!

 LUCserve programs focus on various ways of serving (like advocacy and social justice dialogues) and on social justice issues.
 Each student-led committee focuses on a specific theme, but our programs will address intersecting issues such as economic and racial justice.

 LUCserve is designed for you to join when you are able!
-Simply watch the schedule when classes are in session to see what events are coming up!
+Simply watch the schedule to see what events are coming up!
+No knowledge about the issue is needed to join.
+Just come with a genuine curiosity to listen and to share.

 How Are You, Really?
 Mental Health at Loyola